aakashgarg-19/30Days_JSProjectChallenge/README.md

 Things you will learn from this Project :
 1. Transform and skewed CSS Property.
 2. How to change Css using JS and MouseMove event listener.

+### 24 Speaking Site
+In this project, I made a Website that reads out words, which we have written in the text area.
+I created three files (an HTML file, a CSS file, and JavaScript File).
+Things you will learn from this Project :
+1. SpeechSynthesisUtterance() inBuilt API of browser.